rehierl/node-tree-outliner/3-4-0-design-5.md

 exist.
 That is, because the definition of a section's end, with regards to a section's first content node, builds upon the existence of a first content node.

-Recall, that all section have to be closed, or otherwise their contents would be undefined.
+Recall, that all sections have to be closed, or otherwise their contents would be undefined.
 Also, in order to close a section, that section has to be opened first.
 The state transitions are strict!